 1) Kill earmarks: Earmarks don't make up a large percentage of the budget, but they have become a tremendous corrupting influence on Congress.
 The American people believe, quite correctly, that campaign contributors give money to congressmen and they pay them back for the favor by funneling millions of dollars in earmarks their way.
 We will not have an honest government in this country as long as this practice continues.

 2) Read the bills: During Obama's tenure, we've been treated to massive bills that have been passed without ANYBODY actually reading them from end-to-end.
 This is simply unacceptable to the American people.
 Yes, every congressman might not read every bill, but at least their staff should read the bills so that they can inform them about what they're voting on.
-When I interviewed him, Rand Paul said he believed Congress should have to wait one day for every 20 pages of a bill
+When I interviewed him, Rand Paul said he believed Congress should have to wait

 3) Kill the funding for Obamacare: To fully repeal Obamacare, you need to control the House, have 60 votes in the Senate, and control the Presidency.
 That's not going to be the case in 2011.
 Still, the GOP won't be helpless.
 To the best of my knowledge, I was the first person to suggest that the GOP simply refuse to fund Obamacare if it takes back the House,